swiftlang/swift-package-manager/Documentation/SystemModules.md

 Note that this package may be located elsewhere on your system, such as `/usr/local/` rather than `/usr/`.

-Create a directory called `CJPEG` parallel to the `example` directory and initialize it as a package that builds a system module:
+Create a directory called `CJPEG` next to the `example` directory and initialize it as a package that builds a system module:

     example$ cd ..